 Study Abroad Program Overview

 Cross-cultural internships are different from home-culture internships in more than one way and can serve a variety of purposes.
-The main purpose of the internship is to deepen your understanding of contemporary French/British society today through daily contact and conversation with members of that society.
+The main purpose of the internship is to deepen your understanding of contemporary British society today through daily contact and conversation with members of that society.

 This program offers one of the few opportunities for sophomores to participate in a UCEAP option.

-Orientation in London and Paris:
+Orientation in Paris and London:

-- Welcome Reception in first city
+- Welcome Reception in Paris

 - Meet and bond with other students